kc063/Pokemon-Glitch-Modeling-Project-Final/README.md

 After the glitch occurs, the player will have unusual encounters, including legitimate Pokemon at invalid levels, encounters with MissingNo, and even encounters with trainers despite there being none to interact with in the game area.

 ## Testing Details
+We have a large series of tests checking both properties and modeling.
+The majority of our test suite handles testing properties for the individual predicates of our model.
+Our two most important tests handle testing traces, these are invalidBufferOnlyfGlitch and notinvalidGlitch which test our traces.
+Both are meant to verify that a buffer will only be not wellformed if the glitch occurs.
+So the former verifies that it is sat to have a not wellformed buffer if the glitch occurred and the second verifies that it will be unsat to have a wellformed buffer after the glitch occurs.
+Our test suites take a considerable amount of time to run so it is highly recommended that you run the test suites one at a time, we have left all test suites commented out by default.

 Apart from the usual logical tests for our predicates, a few tests confirm the behavior we expected to see from a realistic model of this glitch.
 Namely:

 ```